1. Do I have to take the GRE?

 8. What kind of financial aid can I anticipate?

 Financial aid packages will be awarded based on the strength of the student's application and indicated need.

 Applications for the 2021 cohort will be available soon.
 The application deadline is February 1st.
 To be considered for admission a complete application must be submitted by February 1st.

 10. How much does the program cost?

 There are four primary components to the cost of the program: tuition, fees, books/computer, and travel.

-1) An estimate of the tuition can be calculated by multiplying the cost of tuition per credit hour (see Tuition Costs for tuition rates for 2014-15) by 60 credit hours (up to six hour may be taken at another university).
+1) An estimate of the tuition can be calculated by multiplying the cost of tuition per credit hour see for tuition rates for 2020-21 by 60 credit hours (up to six hour may be taken at another university).
 This calculation will not include any increases in tuition during one's tenure in the program.

 2) Since all courses are considered off campus, the only fee is a $100 per semester administrative fee.
 The standard program consists of nine semesters.

-3) Students will need an up-to-date computer, video camera (usually built into a laptop computer), a headset, and hard-wired access to the Internet (A wireless connection is seldom reliable enough for sustained participation in the virtual classroom).
-Since we have not yet taught the entire curriculum, a close estimate of the cost of textbooks is not available.
+3) Students will need an up-to-date computer, video camera (usually built into a laptop computer), a headset, and hard-wired access to the Internet.
+A wireless connection is seldom reliable enough for sustained participation in the virtual classroom.
 Most semesters students will be enrolled in two classes that require one or more textbooks.